OribiaDev/OribiaDev/README.md

 ### Hi~ I'm Olivia! 👋

-I'm a anti social highschooler who codes sometimes
+I'm a anti social trans girl who codes sometimes <3

 If you wish to find me, you can look on my [website](https://spikeyt.com/) ✨